All Products

 No

 Specifies whether to enable server-side batching to accelerate GPU models.
-This is only supported in pre-built processor mode.
+This feature is supported only in pre-built processor mode.
 Valid values:

 • true: Enables server-side batching.